 Definition of Recruitment

 Recruitment is the structured process organizations use to identify, attract, and hire suitable candidates for open positions.
 It begins with a clear job description that outlines the responsibilities, requirements, and expectations for the role.
-Once the job posting is live, the recruitment process moves through sourcing and engaging potential candidates, screening applications, and selecting the most suitable candidates for further evaluation.
+Once the job posting is live, the recruitment process moves through sourcing and engaging potential candidates, screening applications, and selecting the most qualified candidates for further evaluation.

 The ultimate goal of recruitment is to find and secure the most suitable candidates who not only meet the job specifications but also align with the company’s culture and long-term objectives.
 By following a systematic approach, organizations can ensure they consistently attract high-quality talent, fill job openings efficiently, and build strong teams that drive business success.